celo-org/docs/blog/22-03-3023-nft minter/How to build an NFT marketplace with Next.js,ipfs,ether.js and Redux.md

 ```
 This function fetches all the market items that are currently active and have not been sold.
 It first gets the total number of items created so far and subtracts the number of items that have been sold to get the number of unsold items.
 It then initializes an array of unsold items of size equal to the number of unsold items.

-Next, it loops through all the items and checks if an item is unsold and active.
+It then loops through all the items and checks if an item is unsold and active.
 If it is, then it stores that item in the items array at the current index and increments the index.

  It also returns the items array containing all the unsold and active items in the market.